 The Somali Museum Dance Troupe

-The Somali Museum Dance Troupe studies and perform traditional dances from all regions Somalia.
-Comprised of teens and young adults from the greater Twin Cities area, the troupe has performed for countless corporate, private and public events, with events taking place all across Minnesota, North Dakota, Virginia, Ohio, and Texas.
+The Somali Museum Dance Troupe studies and perform traditional dances from different regions across Somalia.
+Comprised of teens and young adults from the greater Twin Cities area, the troupe has performed for countless corporate, private and public events, taking place all across Minnesota and nation wide.

 The Somali Museum Dance Troupe is made up of high school and college students from the Minneapolis metro who are passionate about sharing their Somali culture.
 These youth attend schools in Minneapolis and St. Paul, and most of them have only been in the US for a few years.